Big Brother (German TV series) season 10: Day 173

 Jenny and Kristina had a match.
 They had to guess on a world map, where a country (i.e. Germany, Japan or South Africa) is.
 32 countries were asked.
 For every mistake they made, one bed is closed.
 They made 29 mistakes and so all beds are closed.
 They and the other housemates were shocked, because of their bad result.

 Day 175

 The housemates got a full water polo equipment for the pool.

 Day 177

 The housemates get a chance to watch the final of the 2010 FIFA World Cup.
 For watching the final, the housemates have to complete this task: The housemates have to divide themselves into four groups.
-Two groups with one men and two women and two groups with one man and one woman.
+Two groups with one man and two women and two groups with one man and one woman.
 The men have to teach the women about soccer.
 On Day 180, the women will be asked about soccer by Big Brother.
 If the woman fails, the group is not allowed to look the final.